ge-chunyu/praat_scripts/readme.md

 # My Praat Scripts

-This repository stores the [Praat](http://www.fon.hum.uva.nl/praat/) scripts I wrote myself.
+This repository stores the [Praat](http://www.fon.hum.uva.nl/praat/) scripts I wrote.
 There are a vast amount of praat scripts available, so why write by oneself?
 The main reason is that I find most of the scripts are too specific and can only serve specific uses.
 This is not modular and reproducible.

 The inspiration and motivation for this repository can be found in my [blog](https://ge-chunyu.github.com/2019-12-8-praat/).